mikhae1/k8s-tools/README.md

 - Total Downtime: The total duration of downtime, calculated based on the number of failed requests and the delay between requests.

+### Configuration
+The following environment variables can be used to configure HTTPinger:

+    URL: The URL you want to ping.
+Defaults to http://example.com.
+    DELAY: Delay between requests in milliseconds.
+Defaults to 500ms.
+    TIMEOUT: Request timeout in milliseconds.
+Defaults to 5000ms.
+    BAUTH_USER: HTTP Basic Auth username (optional).
+    BAUTH_PASS: HTTP Basic Auth password (optional).

 ## url-watcher

-This Go program reads a file containing a list of URLs, makes a parallel GET requests to each URL, and outputs the response codes for them.
+This Go tool reads a file containing a list of URLs, makes a parallel GET requests to each URL, and outputs the response codes for them.

 ### Usage